Timbiriche: Teen Band (1985-1987)

 In 1987, Timbiriche released the album Timbiriche VII.
-With this album, the group obtains a success superior to the one of the previous disc, consolidating like one of the youthful groups leaders of Latin America and Spain.
+With this album, the group obtains a success superior to that of the previous disc, consolidating like one of the youthful groups leaders of Latin America and Spain.
 The album included hits like No seas tan cruel, Besos de ceniza, Mírame (Cuestión de tiempo), Si no es ahora, Con todos menos conmigo, Rompecabezas, Mágico amor and Ya estaba escrito.

 In that same year, Timbiriche interprets the main theme of the telenovela Quinceañera, that was carried out by Thalía and the actress Adela Noriega.

 In December of that same year, the group is invited to participate in the Christmas album Esta navidad, next to another artists.
 Timbiriche interprets the song ¡Ay del Chiquirritín!.
 In that same month, Mariana Garza, another of the founding members of the group, announces her departure from the group to enter as a television actress.
 It is Mariana herself who chooses for her replacement Edith Márquez, another young girl who was also part of Greases cast.
 In addition, Edith already was well-known for her participation in the TV sitcom Papá soltero.
 Edith lived a difficult process of adaptation when arriving at the group.